 Location and Tips

-Lunga Island the largest of the Treshnish Isles and a photographers and birdwatchers dream.
+Lunga Island is the largest of the Treshnish Isles and a photographer's and birdwatcher's dream.
 There are thousands of puffins and guillemots.
-The guillemots are nesting on a huge rock opposite Lunga.
+The guillemots are nesting on a vast rock opposite Lunga.
 You can't miss them, follow the noise.
-Also, razorbill and shags are common here, but the population is much smaller.
+Also, razorbill and shags are common here, but the population is smaller.

 Getting to Lunga